Lrapava/CS106A-homework/README.md

 ## Contributing & Known issues

-Buttons are clickable but not rendered properly for assignment one.
+Buttons are clickable but not rendered properly for assignment one when running using GitHub Codespaces.
 Not sure how to fix that.

 Feel free to contribute to this project on GitHub if you feel like it.